This post may contain affiliate links. Please read our disclosure policy.

 - To a large soup pot over medium heat, add ground beef, diced onion and minced garlic.
 Cook until beef is cooked through and no longer pink.
 Transfer meat to a plate and wipe any excess grease from the pot, leaving about a tablespoon or so behind.

 - Add celery to the pot and cook for about 5 minutes to soften.
 Stir in bay leaves, thyme, salt and pepper and cook for a minute.
-Stir in potatoes, tomatoes, corn, green beans, carrots and ground beef, then pour in beef broth and liquid smoke.
+Stir in potatoes, tomatoes, corn, green beans, carrots and ground beef, then pour in 4 cups of beef broth and liquid smoke.

-- Bring to a boil, then reduce heat to low, cover and simmer for 20-30 minutes.
-Add peas and cook for an additional 15-20 minutes.
+- Bring to a boil, then reduce heat to low, cover and simmer for 20-25 minutes.
+Add peas and cook for an additional 10-15 minutes.
+If the soup is thicker than you would like, add additional beef broth.

 - Stir in fresh minced parsley and serve hot.